fbpx

 When it comes to home internet, consider factors such as how many people are going to be using the internet (and what they’ll be using it for) and your household budget.
 In terms of what type of plan to use, fixed line connections like the NBN and home wireless plans are generally seen as more suitable than mobile broadband for a home setting.

-How do I find out what type of NBN connection is available for my home or business?
+How do I find out what type of NBN connection is available for my home?

 When you compare quotes through Savvy, you’ll be able to see what type of NBN connection is available at your address.
 If it’s available, it’ll be one of the following: